gerald1248/timeline/README.md

 Cross-compiling for Windows
 ---------------------------
-To build Windows executables, enter:
+To build Windows executables *on Mac or Linux*, enter:
 ```
 $ gulp build-win32
 ```